Skip to main content

 Students will:

-• Use digital SLR cameras on manual settings to create various effects.
+• Use DSLR cameras on manual settings to explore lighting, depth, and shutter techniques.

-• Process images using Adobe Photoshop and Lightroom.
+• Enhance and manipulate imagery using Adobe Photoshop and Lightroom.

 Skills and Capabilities: